kimjin-012/responsive-map/README.md

 # Your Destination

-Creating a responsive map that allows uers can be interactive.
+Creating a responsive map that allows users can be interactive.

 ## About this Project

-Welcome to Your Direction web!
+Welcome to "Your Direction" web!
 Created using React!
 <br/>
 <img src="./image/shocase.gif" alt="show case"/>